krishnaxamin/krishnaxamin.github.io/README.md

 ### Scientific Research
 * Enzyme-explicit modelling of histone methylation dyanmics - _[Gunawardena Lab](https://vcp.med.harvard.edu/), Department of Systems Biology, Harvard Medical School_
 * Molecular mechansims of signal transduction through GABAAR - _[Lummis Lab](https://www.bioc.cam.ac.uk/research/lummis), Deparment of Biochemistry, University of Cambridge_
-* Human lineage-specific regulation of novel open reading frames in schizophrenia and bipolar disorder - _Prabakran Group, Department of Genetics, University of Cambridge_
+* Human lineage-specific regulation of novel open reading frames in schizophrenia and bipolar disorder - _Prabakaran Group, Department of Genetics, University of Cambridge_
   * First-author on a manuscript including this work - currently in peer review at _**Molecular Psychiatry**_
   * Code used is available [here](https://github.com/PrabakaranGroup/norfs_in_neuropsychiatric_disorders/tree/master/norf_har_te_association "Published repository on the Group's GitHub").
 The link is available via [this empty repository of my own](https://github.com/krishnaxamin/norfs_in_scz_bd "An empty repository with the link to the repository on the Group's GitHub").